smartcontractkit/devnet/README.md

 ## Run Against Ropsten

-This also maps the host machine's port 18545 and 18546 to the containter's ports 8545 and 8546 respectively.
+This also maps the host machine's port 18545 and 18546 to the container's ports 8545 and 8546 respectively.

 ```
 docker run -p 18545:8545 -p 18546:8546 smartcontract/devnet:latest --config /devnet/testnet.toml